The founding team

 The company collaborates with several leading, globally recognized engineering firms, including:

 Artelia, a French consulting, technical expertise, and project management firm.
 With 10,000 experts worldwide, Artelia has established itself in five major areas of development and construction: mobility, water, energy, building, and industry.
-Artelia’s experts work in partnership with Hatch, particularly to address French-specific requirements and water-related processes.
+Artelia’s experts work in partnership with EMME teams, particularly to address French-specific requirements and water-related processes.

 For the architectural aspect, the company relies on JDSA Architecture.
 This firm has built an international reputation based on concepts of landscape integration, ergonomic design, and the use of innovative energy management techniques.